open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 spring.datasource.driver-class-name=io.opentelemetry.instrumentation.jdbc.OpenTelemetryDriver
 ```

-Feel free to read the
+Read the
 [documentation](https://opentelemetry.io/docs/instrumentation/java/automatic/spring-boot/)
-of the OpenTelemetry starter to learn more.
-You can also use
+of the OpenTelemetry Spring Boot Starter to learn more.
+You can use
 [opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native)
-to run a Spring Boot native image application and look at the generated HTTP,
-log, and database telemetry data.
-Note that the OpenTelemetry developers have
+to run a Spring Boot Native Image application and look at the generated logs as well as HTTP and database telemetry data.

-also added GraalVM native automatic tests to the OpenTelemetry Java
-instrumentation project to detect regressions related to the native mode
+Finally, the OpenTelemetry Java contributors have added GraalVM Native automatic tests to the OpenTelemetry Java project to detect regressions related to the native mode execution.
-execution.

 ## What’s next?